ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 ```
 The swagger link is http://localhost:9080/swagger-ui.html

+> **Note**: if you pick this way, create at least one `review` on `Review-Controller` -> `POST /api/reviews` so that
+> the topic `mysql.researchdb.reviews` is created on Kafka.
+Otherwise, you can an exception on running `ksql-cli`,
+> explained in the next sections.
+The exception looks like:
+> ```
+> io.confluent.ksql.parser.exception.ParseFailedException: Exception while processing statement: Avro schema for message
+> values on topic mysql.researchdb.reviews does not exist in the Schema Registry.
+> ```

 2. Or you can just run a simulation
 ```
 # Using default values (reviews.total=10 and reviews.delay-interval=0)